 The Annual Costs of Brain Injuries

-According to BrainandSpinalCord.org, it is estimated that the cost of a traumatic brain injury in the United States reaches $48.3 billion annually – about $31.7 billion of that being spent on hospitalization costs and the additional costs associated with fatalities.
+According to BrainandSpinalCord.org, it is estimated that the cost of a traumatic head injury in the United States reaches $48.3 billion annually – about $31.7 billion of that being spent on hospitalization costs and the additional costs associated with fatalities.

 The Centers for Disease Control have estimated that acute care and rehabilitation care for brain injuries costs the United States about $9 billion to $10 billion annually.
 This doesn’t include the indirect costs that families face – including lost earnings, loss of productivity, care, etc.